Stéblová train disaster: Collision

-The collision between trains 608 and 653 happened on kilometer 8.055 at 17:42 (some sources says at 17:44).
+The collision between trains 608 and 653 happened on kilometer 8.055 at 17:42 (some sources say at 17:44).
 The speed of the steam train 608 was about 55 km/h, train 653 about 60 km/h.
 Both drivers braked, but it was too late.

-The train 608 driver and fireman survived almost unhurt, because the locomotive's construction, especially its long boiler, saved them.
-The first car (mail) was seriously damaged and derailed.
-The next car (freight) collided with and demolished the mail car in front of it.
-The third car (first passenger) was almost totally demolished by the fourth (service) car.
+Train 608's driver and fireman survived almost unhurt, because the locomotive's construction, especially its long boiler, saved them.
+Its first (mail) car was seriously damaged and derailed.
+The following (freight) car collided with and demolished the mail car in front of it.
+The third (first passenger) car was almost totally demolished by the fourth (service) car.
 The fifth car ran up on the fourth from behind.
 The remaining seven cars sustained little or no damage.

-Train 653 experienced much worse damage.
-Its first railcar was lifted on top of the forward part of train 608's steam locomotive.
-The first passenger car crashed into the locomotive's side, and next three passenger cars collided with it and were totally crushed.
-The rearmost railcar cut loose and stayed on the track.
+Train 653 incurred much worse damage.
+Its first railcar landed atop of the forward part of train 608's steam locomotive.
+The first passenger car crashed into the locomotive's side, and the following three passenger cars collided with it and were totally crushed.
+The rearmost railcar's coupling broke, leaving it standing on the track.

-In order to prevent a boiler explosion, the steam machine driver and fireman dumped their firebox on the ground.
-The hot coals and ashes ignited diesel fuel leaking from the first railcar, and the train burst into flame.
+In order to prevent a boiler explosion, the steam engine's driver and fireman dumped their firebox on the ground.
+The hot coals and ashes ignited diesel fuel leaking from 653's first railcar, and the train burst into flames.

 Rescue operation

 The rescue operation started at around 18:00, with the help of medical teams from Pardubice and Hradec Králové, members of police (then called Public Security), soldiers from the nearby military school and local citizens.
-The field first aid post was set up, ambulances transported the injured to hospitals in Pardubice and Hradec Králové and the operations were run even in maternity home.
-Special trains equipped with cranes were sent to the place of disaster to deal with the wreckage.
+The field first aid post was set up, ambulances transported the injured to hospitals in Pardubice and Hradec Králové and the operations were run even in maternity homes.
+Special trains equipped with cranes were sent to the disaster-site to deal with the wreckage.

 Most survivors were rescued before 20:00.
 The last survivor was found under the wreckage at around 23:00, but died during transportation.
-Wreckage of disaster and the debris was removed on the next day, 15 November 1960 at around 11:30.
+The trains' wreckage and accompanying debris were removed the next day, 15 November 1960, by around 11:30.
 At 12:30 the first scheduled train went through.
-During the cleanup, 5 fast, 21 passenger, and 21 freight trains were cancelled.
+During the cleanup, five fast, 21 passenger, and 21 freight trains were cancelled.

-The total account was 118 dead and 110 seriously injured (according to some sources 110 and 106).
-It was impossible to identify some of the victims and three bodies were not found.
-The total damage was around 477.000 Kčs (Czechoslovak crowns – country average month income was 1,303 Kčs in 1960).
+The count of victims totalled 118 dead and 110 seriously injured (according to some sources, 110 and 106 respectively).
+It was impossible to identify some of the deceased and three bodies were never found.
+The total damage was costed at around 477,000 Kčs (Czechoslovak crowns – country average month income was 1,303 Kčs in 1960).

 Aftermath

 Court trial

-The disaster clarifying begun immediately in the night.
-The government investigation commission was created, which published the final report on 30 November 1960.
-In general, it stated flagrant violation of elementary railway transportation rules.
-The trials took place at the Regional Court in Hradec Králové from 8 to 11 February 1961.
-The verdict of the train 608 crew was:
+Investigation of the disaster commenced the night of its occurrence.
+The government created an investigation commission, which published its final report on 30 November 1960.
+In general, it stated flagrant violating of elementary railway transportation rules.
+Judicial trials were held at the Regional Court in Hradec Králové from 8 to 11 February 1961.
+Train 608's crew members received sentences as follows: